AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ## Methods

+The subteam fabricated a prototype reactor and assembled an accompanying system, as shown in Figure 4.
+The Methods section explains the subteam's methods to determine the reactor's parameters and to fabricate the reactor.

-This section explains the methods of determining the reactor's parameters and the details of the reactor's fabrication.
-In order to calculate the fluidization velocity of the sand bed, the subteam needed to determine the porosity of the sand bed, the average dimensions of the sand grains, and the average cross sectional area of the pipe.
+In order to calculate the fluidization velocity of the sand bed contained by the reactor, the subteam needed to determine: the sand bed's porosity, the average diameter of the sand grains, and the average cross sectional area of the pipe.
+The importance of these values is illustrated by [Equation 1](#Equation-1).
+The Determining Reactor Parameters section describes how the subteam determined these values.

-The fabrication details section describes the composition of the reactor and how the subteam constructed the reactor.
+The Fabrication Details section describes the composition of the reactor, how the subteam constructed the prototype reactor, and how the subteam assembled the system.

 ### Determining Reactor Parameters

-The prototype design aligns with that illustrated in Figure 6.
-Exact parameters can be found in the Fabrication Details section.
+The prototype reactor design aligns with that illustrated in Figure 6.
+Exact parameters are found in the Fabrication Details section.

-The prototype system’s design is as follows: a peristaltic pump will pump hot water (as hot water is supersaturated with gas) into a tube system and through the fluidized bed reactor.
-The reactor, a transparent PVC pipe, contains a sand bed.
-This will be fluidized by the influent water, which will be traveling at no slower than the sand’s fluidization velocity.
-Ideally, as the supersaturated water travels through the reactor, excess gas particles in the water will accumulate on the sand grains and form bubbles.
-Such bubbles will then depart from their sand grains and flow upward, out of the reactor, through the effluent tubing and into a bucket.
-This bucket will act as the open-faced vent (as in Figure 1) for the air bubbles to escape into the atmosphere.
+The prototype system’s design is as follows: a peristaltic pump pumps hot water (since hot water is supersaturated with gas [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html
+)) into a tube system and through the fluidized bed reactor.
+The reactor, a transparent PVC pipe shown in Figure 9, contains a silica sand bed.
+This is fluidized by the influent water, which travels at no slower than the sand’s fluidization velocity.
+The influent water's velocity is controlled by the peristaltic pump, in turn controlled by ProCoDa, the code of which is shown in the ProCoDa Code section of the Manual.
+Ideally, as the supersaturated water flows through the reactor, excess air particles in the water accumulate on the sand grains and form bubbles.
+Such bubbles then depart from their sand grains, flow upward out of the reactor (through the effluent tubing), and flow into a bucket.
+This bucket acts as the open-faced vent (as illustrated in Figure 1) for the air bubbles to escape into the atmosphere.

 One should note that a mesh screen is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor.
+Figure 8 details this.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_Diagram.jpg?raw=true" height=450>